 - You can use the weather to your advantage

-Be in tune with the market you’re in and speak with professionals even before you begin looking to understand trends and patterns.
-Searching for a home in Chicago in January will differ significantly than looking for a home at the same time in Phoenix or Los Angeles.
-Every market will vary and will come with its own set of factors, so be aware of that and plan accordingly.
+Be in tune with the market you’re in.
+Speak with professionals as you begin looking to understand trends and patterns.
+Searching for a home in Chicago in January is one thing.
+Looking for a home at the same time in Phoenix or Los Angeles is quite another.
+Every market will vary and will come with its own set of factors.
+So be aware of that, and plan accordingly.

 The best time to buy a home?